Inference-Time Hyper-Scaling with KV Cache Compression

 \subsection{Retrofitting Models with \acronym}

-To integrate \acronym into pre-trained models, we adapt the retrofitting strategy from DMC, introducing two crucial modifications.
-First, whereas DMC weights and aggregates tokens, \acronym simply evicts them.
-Second, we separate the time of eviction decisions from the time of their execution: when eviction is predicted for a token, the model is given time to integrate information from the token scheduled for eviction before it is actually removed.
-Below we describe the procedure for a single attention head, though the same process is applied across all KV heads independently.
+To develop \acronym, we follow \citet{nawrot2024dynamic}'s pipeline to retrofit pre-trained LLMs rather than training them from scratch.
+We introduce two crucial modifications: (i) whereas DMC merges (weighted-averages) tokens, \acronym simply evicts them; and (ii) we separate the time of eviction decisions from the time of their execution--when a token is flagged for eviction, the model is given a number of generation steps to integrate it's information.
+Below, we describe the procedure for a single attention head, though the same process is applied across all KV heads independently.

-Given an input hidden vector to an attention layer $\mathbf{h}_t$ at inference time step $t$, \acronym predicts a binary eviction decision $\alpha_t$ which controls the eviction of $(\kk_t, \vv_t)$.
-To maintain differentiability during training, $\alpha_t$ is learned through stochastic reparametrization with a Gumbel-sigmoid distribution:
+\paragraph{Eviction Decisions} Given an input hidden vector to an attention layer $\mathbf{h}_t$ at inference time step $t$, \acronym predicts a binary eviction decision $\alpha_t$ which controls the eviction of the key--value pair $(\kk_t, \vv_t)$.
+To maintain differentiability during training, $\alpha_t$ is learned through stochastic reparametrization with a Gumbel-sigmoid distribution as a gradient estimator:

-where $\mathbf{w}\in\mathbb{R}^{d}$ is a vector of trainable weights initially set to $\mathbf{w}=[0,\ldots,0]^\top$.
-We set a low temperature $\tau$ to encourage discrete eviction decisions and $b\shorteq -5$ in order to offset the logits and initiate training with $\alpha_t\approx0$, preventing eviction early in training.
+where $\mathbf{w}\in\mathbb{R}^{d}$ is a vector of trainable weights initialized as $\mathbf{w}=[0,\ldots,0]^\top$.
+In addition, we set a low temperature $\tau$ to encourage discrete eviction decisions and $b\shorteq -5$ in order to offset the logits and initiate training with $\alpha_t\approx0$, preventing eviction early in training.
 Empirically, this configuration prevents initial loss spikes, which might cause catastrophic forgetting \citep{nawrot2024dynamic}.

 During training, a sequence of eviction decisions $\alpha_{1:T}$ is used to construct a mask $M_\alpha\in (-\infty,0]^{T\times T}$ (Figure \ref{fig:attn-mask}), which is added to unnormalized attention scores $QK^\top$.
-It selectively modulates token visibility: $-\infty$ fully masks a token, 0 indicates no masking, and small negative values have a partial effect.
-It follows that evicting a particular $\kk_i$ automatically means evicting the corresponding $\vv_i$.
+The elements that are not part of the causal mask (set to $-\infty$) are set to $\log(1-\alpha_t)$.
+The mask selectively modulates token visibility: $\alpha_t = 1$ fully masks a token, $\alpha_t = 0$ indicates no masking, and values in between make a token only partly accessible.
+It follows that evicting a particular $\kk_i$ entails evicting the corresponding $\vv_i$.